 We have coordinated with universities and institutions to offer a web-based version of this examination.
 Students who did not choose this delivery option can schedule their examination through Pearson VUE.
 Please visit their website for updates regarding the impact on examination schedules and the safety measures that they are taking at their centers.

-We realize that changes in your school settings can affect classes, internships, and potentially graduation.
-If in the coming days and weeks you have concerns regarding completing your MFP Fellowship deliverables, please reach out to NBCC Foundation staff at email@example.com.
-We will work with each of you on a case-by-case basis to find the most effective solution to your specific situation.
+We realize that changes in your school settings can affect classes, internships, graduation, and time frames for taking your NCE exam and applying for board certification.
+If you have concerns regarding completing your MFP Fellowship deliverables, please reach out to NBCC Foundation staff at email@example.com.
+We will work with you on a case-by-case basis to find the most effective solution to your specific situation.

 We recognize that a lot of plans for live continuing education opportunities have been changed or canceled.
 If you are looking for quality online continuing education opportunities, search our Approved Continuing Education Provider directory